deployphp/docs/api.md

 * `roles(string ...$role): Host[]`

-Return list of hosts by roles.
+Return a list of hosts by roles.

 ### invoke

 * `invoke(string $task)`

-Run task on current host.
+Run a task on the current host.

 ~~~php
 task('deploy', function () {